-Sena (UBT) stakes claim to Rajya Sabha, legislative council seats MVA can win
+Sena (UBT) stakes claim to Rajya Sabha, Legislative Council seats MVA can win

-Mumbai, Feb 19 (PTI) Shiv Sena (UBT) leader Aaditya Thackeray on Thursday virtually staked his party's claim to the seats the Maha Vikas Aghadi can win in the upcoming Rajya Sabha and Maharashtra legislative council polls, citing their numbers in the state assembly.
+Mumbai, Feb 19 (PTI) The battle for Maharashtra’s limited opposition seats intensified on Thursday as Shiv Sena (UBT) leader Aaditya Thackeray virtually staked his party’s claim to the Maha Vikas Aghadi’s lone winnable seats in the upcoming Rajya Sabha and Legislative Council polls.

-Thackeray said there have been no formal discussions among the MVA partners -- Congress, Sena (UBT) and NCP (SP) -- concerning the Rajya Sabha and council polls.
+Pointing to the current strength of the state assembly, Thackeray suggested that the arithmetic favours his party over its MVA allies Congress and NCP (SP).
+In the 288-member Maharashtra assembly, Sena (UBT) has 20 legislators, followed by the Congress (16) and NCP-SP (10).

 According to the Election Commission, the number of Rajya Sabha seats for which elections will be held are spread across Maharashtra (7), Odisha (4), Telangana (2), Tamil Nadu (6), Chhattisgarh (2 seats), West Bengal (5), Assam (3), Haryana (2), Himachal Pradesh (1) and Bihar (5).

-Notifications for the elections will be issued on February 26, and according to established practice, polling will be held on March 16 between 9 am and 4 pm, with counting scheduled from 5 pm the same day.

-NCP (SP) chief Sharad Pawar, whose Rajya Sabha term is ending in April, is keen to contest the polls again, according to Sena (UBT) leader Sanjay Raut.

-Along with Pawar, Rajya Sabha stint will also end for Sena (UBT) leader Priyanka Chaturvedi, Fauzia Khan of NCP (SP), Ramdas Athawale of RPI (Athawale), BJP’s Bhagwat Karad, Congress’ Rajani Patil and NCP’s Dhairysheel Patil.
+Along with Pawar, the Rajya Sabha stint will also end in April for Sena (UBT) leader Priyanka Chaturvedi, Fauzia Khan of NCP (SP), Ramdas Athawale of RPI (Athawale), BJP’s Bhagwat Karad, Congress’ Rajani Patil and NCP’s Dhairysheel Patil.

-When asked about Pawar, Thackeray said, “There has been no official discussion on it so far.
+When asked about Pawar, Thackeray said, “There have been no official discussions on it so far.
 It is the turn of Sena (UBT) this time, be it Vidhan Parishad (council) or Rajya Sabha, according to numbers and rotation,” Thackeray said.

 “This will not stretch like Chandrapur.
 Discussions are on,” Raut said in a dig at the Congress.